FirebirdSQL/saturnin/README.md

   The interactive console offers an enhanced command line with persistent command history, command and parameter completion, and interactive help.

-:::note
+> **Note**
 The command set available in console mode differs from command set available in direct mode, as some commands (typically those required to run only once or not very often like initialize or create home) are available only in direct mode.

 For normal work, we recommend using the interactive console mode.
 In the following sections, all the commands described are entered in the interactive console.